Am I eligible?

-If you have under school-aged children, the AMEP also provides free childcare services so that you can attend classes.
+If you have under school-aged children, the AMEP also provides free childcare services, while you are participating in AMEP classes.

 The Department of Social Services (DSS) provides a free translating service for people settling permanently in Australia.
 Permanent residents and select temporary or provisional visa holders are able to have up to ten eligible documents translated, into English, within the first two years of their eligible visa grant date.